top of page

 "It's a brand new world today!"

-This frail woman in a wheelchair who had a nasal cannula in her nostrils to help her breathe was in her 80s and nearing her end on Earth – yet she was smiling and feeling hopeful about the day ahead.
-Meanwhile, there I was in my 20s with my whole life ahead of me feeling depressed about a temporary problem.
+This frail woman, nearing the end of her life sitting in a wheelchair with a nasal cannula to help her breathe, was smiling and feeling hopeful about the day ahead.
+Meanwhile, there I was in my 20s, with my whole life ahead of me, feeling depressed about a temporary problem.

-Jesus forewarned all of us that, “In this world we will have trouble.”
-We all experience challenging days throughout our lives when we wish today was tomorrow.
-However, we need to keep those days to a minimum because our lives are extremely fleeting and the "todays" in our lives are few.
+Jesus forewarned us that, “In this world we will have trouble.”
+We all face challenging days throughout our lives when we wish today was tomorrow.
+However, it's essential that we keep the faith and remain hopeful on those difficult days because our lives are fleeting and the "todays" we have are limited.

-During those occasional challenging days, we need to keep Isaiah 41:10 in mind – “Don't be afraid, for I am with you.
+During those challenging moments, we should remember Isaiah 41:10: “Don't be afraid, for I am with you.
 Don't be discouraged, for I am your God.
 I will strengthen you and help you.
 I will hold you up with my victorious right hand.”

-Ever since I encountered the woman that morning, I’ve awoken every morning with feelings of gratitude no matter what my problems may be at the time.
-I keep in mind that countless people throughout the world lived their final day of life on Earth yesterday and I thank God every morning for giving me another day of life.
+Since encountering the woman that morning, I have awakened every morning feeling grateful, regardless of what my problems may be at the time.
+I remind myself that countless people throughout the world lived their final day of life on Earth yesterday, and I thank God each morning for granting me another day of life.

 It's A Brand New World Today!